Looking for a easy yet delicious Pit Boss pork loin recipe? This one is perfect for feeding a large crowd and is super simple to master.

 What Temp To Smoke At?

 This is the perfect temperature to permeate with a good level of smoke.
 And you won’t have to worry about overcooking and drying out the pork.
-It also creates a nice crisp bark without burring the outside.
+It also creates a nice crisp bark without burning the outside.

 How Long Should You Cook Pork Loin?

-The cooking time for pork loin with vary depending on several factors.
-The size of the loin, the type of grill you’re using, and the outside weather temperatures all affect the time.
-The more accurate way to check for doneness is the check the internal temperature.
-Use a good quality, reliable meat thermometer to check.
+The cooking time for pork loin will vary depending on several factors.
+The loin size, the type of grill you’re using, and the outside weather temperatures all affect the time.

 What’s The Difference Between Pork Loin and Pork Tenderloins?

 Often confused, pork loin and pork tenderloins are two very different cuts of pork.
-Pork loin comes from along the backbone, whereas pork tenderloins come from the rib cage.
+Pork loin comes along the backbone, whereas pork tenderloins come from the rib cage.
 Tenderloins are a much smaller, thinner cut with very little fat.

 Tenderloins are best cooked over high heat.
 Loin roasts respond better to low and slow-style cooking or roasting.
 Both are mild-flavored lean cuts.